On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Introduction

 \section{Introduction}

 Understanding the phase diagram of strongly interacting matter at finite temperature and density is of fundamental importance in physics, with applications that range from superconductivity to compact astrophysical objects.
 In particular, inhomogeneous phases where the ground state breaks a subset of the translation symmetries can appear in dense systems, for example in the context of ordinary superconductivity \cite{Fulde:1964zz, Larkin:1964wok} and in one-dimensional metals \cite{Gruner:1988zz,Gruner:1994zz}.
 Inhomogeneous phases have been conjectured to form in a range of temperatures and matter densities also in relativistic theories such as Quantum Chromodynamics (QCD).
 Evidence that cold dense quark matter at large number of colors in QCD might form ``standing chiral waves'', i.e. configurations where only a linear combination of chiral symmetry and translations is linearly realized, has been first provided in \cite{Deryagin:1992rw}.
-Such chiral waves have been subsequently shown to be disfavoured in actual QCD (three colors) \cite{Shuster:1999tn}, but the possibility of other inhomogeneous phases in QCD has emerged during the years, see e.g. \cite{Kojo:2009ha, Anglani:2013gfu, Buballa:2014tba} and references therein \footnote{The existence of inhomogeneous phases in strongly-coupled gauge theories at finite density is also supported by computations in holographic models, see e.g. \cite{Nakamura:2009tf}.}.
+Such chiral waves have been subsequently shown to be disfavoured in actual QCD (three colors) \cite{Shuster:1999tn}, but the possibility of other inhomogeneous phases in QCD has emerged during the years, see e.g. \cite{Kojo:2009ha, Anglani:2013gfu, Buballa:2014tba} and references therein \footnote{Inhomogeneous phases appear also in holographic models for strongly-coupled gauge theories at finite density, see e.g. \cite{Nakamura:2009tf}.}.